SergeCaron/MoveRecoveryPartition/README.md

 Install the latest PowerShell for new features and improvements! https://aka.ms/PSWindows

-PS C:\Users\AdministrateurSBS.PCEVOLUTION> .\Desktop\MoveRecoveryPartition.ps1 -UseLetter R -ExtendedSize 1024
+PS C:\Users\ThisUser> .\Desktop\MoveRecoveryPartition.ps1 -UseLetter R -ExtendedSize 1024

 WARNING: -> Drive letter R is used to manipulate the Recovery partition.
 This may conflict
 WARNING: -> with your current drive assignments.